stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/02-using-content-pages/01-fragments-page-templates.markdown

 In addition to standard HTML, CSS, and JavaScript, developers can also embed widgets and provide fields with editable text and images.
 The text and images can be edited during the final Content Page publication process.

-For more information on how to create to Fragments, see our Fragment Development [link]tutorial.
+Fragment development is covered in depth in [Developing Fragments](/discover/portal/-/knowledge_base/7-1/developing-fragments)

-After you create and publish some Fragment, you can start creating Page Templates to combine Fragments into pages.
+After some Fragments have been created and published, you can start creating Page Templates to combine Fragments into pages.